Share your thoughts, 1 month free Claude Pro on usSee more

 About

 Representing continuous time is a critical and under-explored challenge in modeling temporal event sequences with large language models (LLMs).
 Various strategies like byte-level representations or calendar tokens have been proposed.
 However, the optimal approach remains unclear, especially given the diverse statistical distributions of real-world event data, which range from smooth log-normal to discrete, spiky patterns.
-This paper presents the first empirical study of temporal tokenization for event sequences, comparing distinct encoding strategies: naive numeric strings, high-precision byte-level representations, human-semantic calendar tokens, classic uniform binning, and adaptive residual scalar quantization.
+This paper presents a systematic empirical study of temporal tokenization for modeling event sequences with LLMs, comparing distinct encoding strategies: naive numeric strings, high-precision byte-level representations, human-semantic calendar tokens, classic uniform binning, and adaptive residual scalar quantization.
 We evaluate these strategies by fine-tuning LLMs on real-world datasets that exemplify these diverse distributions.
-Our analysis reveals that no single strategy is universally superior; instead, prediction performance depends heavily on aligning the tokenizer with the data's statistical properties, with log-based strategies excelling on skewed distributions and human-centric formats proving robust for mixed modalities.
+Our analysis reveals that no single strategy is universally superior; instead, prediction performance depends heavily on aligning the tokenizer with the data's statistical properties, highlighting temporal tokenization as a critical yet often overlooked design dimension in LLM-based event modeling.

 Zefang Liu, Nam H. Nguyen, Yinzhu Quan, Shi-Xiong Zhang• 2025